fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 This snippet serves 2 purposes:

-- it will be replaced by fxhash to generate unique tokens from your GT
+- some parts of it will be replaced by fxhash to generate unique tokens from your GT (a static hash will be inserted instead of the random generation)
 - during the development stages, it emulates eventual hashes your program could get as an input.
 Every time you refresh the page, it generates a random hash.
 This way, you can really build your GT properly before deploying it.

-The code snippet exposes 3 variables:
+The code snippet exposes 2 variables:

 - `fxhash`: a random 64 characters hexadecimal string.
 This particular variable will be hardcoded with a static hash when someone mints a token from your GT
-- `fxhashValues`: an array of 16 pseudo-random values derived from the random hash
-- `fxhashValues2`: an array of 8 pseudo-random values derived from the random hash (with more precision than `fxhashValues`)
+- `fxrand()`: a PRNG function that generates deterministic PRN between 0 and 1. **Simply use it instead of Math.random()**.

-**Those 3 variables will be globally accessible by your program, and must be used to drive any random process your piece requires**.
+**Those 2 variable/function will be globally accessible by your program, and must be used to drive any random process your piece requires**.

 ## Zip, test & mint